-If you want a laid-back, casual vibe on your big day, then rustic wedding style may be for you.
+If you want a laid-back, casual vibe on your big day, then a rustic wedding may be for you.
 This style uses nature-inspired elements and outdoor spaces to create a relaxed atmosphere that encourages mixing, mingling, and having a good time (with a bit of country flair).
+Keep reading for all of the details on how to pull off a rustic wedding—and some of our favorite rustic decor and other ideas to add to your celebration.

 The most obvious venues for rustic weddings are barns, ranches and farms.
 These types of venues easily lend themselves to rustic wedding style because of their countryside locations and informal settings.
 Vineyards, mountain lodges, and recreational parks or campgrounds are also suitable for rustic style.